tage64/aqcp/diaries/Aron.md

 2/3 -- Meeting with the group regarding the way the final project report should look.

 3/3 -- Finished up the appendix, references, extrnal libraries, shortcommings and improvments, discussion and abstract.

+4/3 -- Proof read the report and sent it in